-A new paradigm of impact investing has evolved on the heels of two values-driven models firms have employed for years: Socially Responsible Investing (SRI) and Environmental, Social and Governance (ESG) investing.
-With SRI, an exclusionary screening approach is applied to avoid investing in companies that sell items that might conflict with personal moral or ethical values (think alcohol, tobacco, weapons or genetically modified foods).
+Socially Responsible Investing (SRI) and Environmental, Social and Governance (ESG) investing are two values-driven models that firms have employed for years.
+With SRI, an exclusionary screening approach is applied to avoid investing in companies that sell items that might conflict with personal, moral or ethical values (think alcohol, tobacco, weapons and genetically modified foods).

-Impact investment is a newer — and, some may say—more direct values-driven model, with the primary objective of solving a social or environmental issue while concurrently generating a positive return.
-For example, an impact investor might choose to devote his or her funds directly to an alternative energy enterprise (wind or solar), energy efficiency project, or natural and organic food production.
-It could also mean investing in affordable housing, medical or educational facilities in low-income areas, or in resource management via municipal water infrastructure bonds.
+Impact investment is a newer and, some may say, more direct values-driven model with the primary objective of solving a social or environmental issue while concurrently generating a positive return.
+For example, an impact investor might choose to devote his or her funds directly to an alternative energy enterprise (wind or solar), an energy efficiency project, or natural and organic food production.
+Impact investing could also mean investing in affordable housing, medical or educational facilities in low-income areas, or in resource management via municipal water infrastructure bonds.

-Any investor seeking a direct connection with how their capital is making a difference in the world is a great candidate for impact investing, including high-net-worth individuals, family foundations, donor-advised fund investors and institutional endowments.
-Women and millennials in particular are currently driving demand for values-driven investments.
+Any investor seeking a direct connection with how their capital is making a difference in the world is a great candidate for sustainable and responsible investing.
+Women and millennials in particular are currently driving demand for values-driven investments, but high net worth individuals, family foundations, donor-advised fund investors and institutional endowments are also participating.

-If you’re interested in becoming an impact investor, it’s important to work with a wealth manager who is knowledgeable about impact investing and can construct a portfolio that is optimal for both impact and financial return.
+If you’re interested in sustainable and responsible investing, it’s important to work with a wealth manager who is knowledgeable about the field and can construct a portfolio that aligns with your values and focuses on optimizing your financial return.
 As with more traditional investments, you still need to consider the typical factors that impact your asset allocation mix, such as timeline for the funds, risk profile and your overall goals and objectives.
-A more accessible option could be ESG investing if you’re just getting started.